zcash/zips/drafts/str4d-stratum/draft1.rst

     {"id": 3, "method": "mining.suggest_target", "params": ["TARGET"]}\n

+``TARGET`` (hex)
-- ``TARGET`` (hex): The target suggested by the miner for the next received job and all subsequent jobs (until the next time this message is sent).
+  The target suggested by the miner for the next received job and all subsequent jobs (until the next time this message is sent).

 The server SHOULD reply with ``mining.set_target``.
 The server MAY set the result id equal to the request id.